olejandro/TIMES-NZ-Model-Files/README.md

 $scenario='tui-v2_1_2'
 cp $times_nz_gams_files_local_repo\$scenario\$scenario.vd $times_nz_visualization_local_repo\data_cleaning
 ```
+- Ensure that the file paths are correctly set in the script to avoid any file not found errors.

-- Run the data extraction script in the `data_cleaning` subdirectory to process the output and generate a file ready for visualization (e.g., tui-v2_1_2.rda).
+- Run the data extraction script in the `data_cleaning` subdirectory to process the output and generate a file ready for visualization (.g., to process a scenario named tui-v2_1_2, you might run a script that generates a file named tui-v2_1_2.rda).
+- After running the extraction script, it's a good practice to verify the integrity of the generated data file.
+Check for any inconsistencies or missing data that might impact the accuracy of your visualizations.

 #### Step 4: Visualization with RShiny
 - Launch the RShiny application to visualize the scenario results interactively.
+- Navigate to the directory where the RShiny application files for TIMES-NZ are stored.
+This should be within your local copy of the TIMES-NZ-Visualisation repository.
+- Ensure that you have R and the Shiny package installed on your machine.
+If not, you can install them from the Comprehensive R Archive Network (CRAN).
+- Open an R console and set the working directory to the location of the RShiny application files.
+- Run the RShiny application by executing the app script, usually with a command like `shiny::runApp()`.

 ### Additional Details
 For more specific instructions, including the commands and scripts to be used at each step, please refer to the README files in the respective repositories: